Alexander Borodin: Chamber music

+Personal life and death

+He married Ekaterina Protopopova, a pianist, during 1863, with whom he adopted several daughters.
+Music remained a secondary vocation for Borodin besides his main career as a chemist and physician.
+He suffered poor health, having overcome cholera and several minor heart failures.
+He died suddenly during a ball at the academy, and was interred in Tikhvin Cemetery at the Alexander Nevsky Monastery in Saint Petersburg.

 Musical legacy

 Borodin's fame outside the Russian Empire was made possible during his lifetime by Franz Liszt, who arranged a performance of the Symphony No. 1 in Germany during 1880, and by the Comtesse de Mercy-Argenteau in Belgium and France.
 His music is noted for its strong lyricism and rich harmonies.
-Along with some influences from Western composers, as a member of The Five his music has also a Russian style.
+Along with some influences from Western composers, as a member of The Five, his music is also characteristic of the Russian style.
 His passionate music and unusual harmonies proved to have a lasting influence on the younger French composers Debussy and Ravel (in homage, the latter composed during 1913 a piano piece entitled "À la manière de Borodine").

-The evocative characteristics of Borodin's music—specifically In the Steppes of Central Asia, his Symphony No. 2, Prince Igor — made possible the adaptation of his compositions in the 1953 musical Kismet, by Robert Wright and George Forrest, notably in the songs "Stranger in Paradise", "And This Is My Beloved" and "Baubles, Bangles, & Beads".
+The evocative characteristics of Borodin's music—specifically In the Steppes of Central Asia, his Symphony No. 2, Prince Igor – made possible the adaptation of his compositions in the 1953 musical Kismet, by Robert Wright and George Forrest, notably in the songs "Stranger in Paradise", "And This Is My Beloved" and "Baubles, Bangles, & Beads".
 In 1954, Borodin was posthumously awarded a Tony Award for this show.